Section 504 Grievance Procedure

 Section 504 of the Rehabilitation Act of 1973 is a civil rights law that generally protects students with disabilities from discrimination and provides eligible students with a free and appropriate public education (FAPE).
-The receipt of FAPE for eligible students with disabilities can include reasonable accommodations and/or services to allow students to have their needs met as adequately as students without disabilities while participating in District programs and activities.
+The receipt of FAPE for eligible students with disabilities can include regular or special education and related aids and services designed to meet the individual educational needs of a student with disabilities as adequately as students without disabilities participating in District programs and activities.
 The Section 504 plan details what the school will do to ensure it is meeting a student’s needs at school.

 In order to be eligible for a Section 504 Plan, a student must have a physical or mental impairment that substantially limits one or more major life activities.
 A physical or mental impairment includes, but is not limited to, any physiological disorder or condition, cosmetic disfigurement, or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin; and endocrine; or any mental or psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
 Generally, having a “substantial” limitation means that a student with a disability is unable to perform a major life activity in the same way as a student without a disability.
 Major life activities include, but are not limited to, functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working, eating, sleeping, standing, lifting, bending, reading, concentrating, thinking, and communicating.

 i.
 If I think my child might need a Section 504 Plan, what should I do?